notoriousbfg/tim/NOTES.md

 I am completely dumbfounded as to how to print statements and expressions.
 A list is a special kind of statement, whose values (other statements and expressions) we want to print.

 The approach I have taken thus far is to create a "PrintVisitor" and then how to handle the printing of each type of statement & expression is handled by the struct itself.
 However, this is a problem because what I actually want to do is _evaluate_ the value first with the interpreter, then print the values in their own kind of way.
 But I don't have access to the interpreter in this current implementation.

+^^ I think this works now.

+I need to figure out how to chain methods.
+It would mean that the initialiser for a call statement could be another call statement, not a list.

+None of that print logic worked.
+The solution was much simpler.

+I really need to write tests.
+Everything that worked before is now broken.